 This can happen with SQLite database as it is not powerful enough for some relations used within Weblate.
 The only way to fix this is to use some more capable database, see Use powerful database engine for more information.

-Use powerful database engine, Django's databases
+Use powerful database engine, Databases